jjdevega/miscanthus_transcriptional_regulatory_coexpression_network/README.md

 ## Summary
 The TRN inference and regulon enrichment analysis was done with RTN v.
 2.10.1 (Fletcher, Castro et al. 2013) and topGO v.
 2.38.1 (Alexa and Rahnenfuhrer 2010).

-The code is fully available in an R notebook in this repository in Github.
+The code is fully available in an R notebook (RTN_complete.Rmd) in this repository in Github.
 An online version of the R notebook is [available here](https://jjdevega.github.io/miscanthus_transcriptional_regulatory_coexpression_network/).